Kitoi Bay Seaplane Base

 Kitoi Bay Seaplane Base (IATA: KKB, FAA LID: KKB) is a public use seaplane base owned by the Alaska Department of Fish and Game and located in Kitoi Bay, in the Kodiak Island Borough of the U.S. state of Alaska.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Scheduled passenger service to Kodiak, Alaska, is subsidized by the United States Department of Transportation via the Essential Air Service program.

 Facilities and aircraft

 Kitoi Bay Seaplane Base has one seaplane landing area designated E/W with a water surface measuring 4,000 by 1,000 feet (1,219 x 305 m).
 For the 12-month period ending December 31, 2006, the airport had 1,800 aircraft operations, an average of 150 per month: 83% air taxi and 17% general aviation.

 Airline and destinations

 The following airline offers scheduled passenger service:

 Statistics

 Climate

+The climate type of Kitoi Bay is closer to Kodiak.
+Given that the average temperature in September is 49.8 F, it is classified as a subarctic climate (Köppen: Dfc), but there are both bordered the humid continental (Köppen: Dfb) and subpolar oceanic (Köppen: Cfc).